 For the first time in Western history, a secular collection of individuals argued that knowledge itself could be curated, classified, and shared!
 The book and the mission rippled through the 18th century bourgeois society adding momentum the scientific, industrial, and the French political revolutions.
 It was no coincidence that just 11 years after the end of the first print run of the le Encyclopédie, Adam Smith published The Wealth of Nations,* a book that came to define another “scientific” field: economics.

 We are still considered to be living in the enlightenment period – an era defined by the notion that knowledge is universal, objective, and measurable.
 Contemporary writers, scholars, politicians, and social scientists attempt to apply these empirical, rational arguments to everything from the proper way to organize a society to the existence of god.
 Humans may not yet possess it in total yet, but all knowledge is understood to be available to us waiting to be discovered.
-As documented in the first chapters of Eric Beinhocker’s The Origin of Wealth,** the field of economics in particular evolved to favor an extremely analytical approach to understanding the social sciences.
+As documented in the first chapters of Eric Beinhocker’s The Origin of Wealth((To be fair, both the Wealth of Nations, and Smith’s other book, the Theory of Moral Sentiments, offer a very deep understanding of humanity that has been completely overlooked and unfortunately simplified to the point of bastardization by both professional and the armchair economists past and present.
+Unfortunately, it is often not the writing itself but the social perception of it that defines a legacy.)),** the field of economics in particular evolved to favor an extremely analytical approach to understanding the social sciences.

 **I review and summarize part of The Origin of Wealth here.